KevinXu02/splatfacto-w/README.md

 ## Exporting PLY Files

 We provide a temporary script `export_script.py` for exporting PLY files.
+Notice that the background model won't be exported since it is not supported by other PLY viewers.

 The basic command structure is as follows: